Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Critical double Ising model

 Using the known boundary $\widetilde{F}$-symbols, we can compute the explicit boundary tube algebra.
 This includes the multiplication relations

-where $f_{mn}(s_i) \equiv s_1 s_3 + s_2 s_4 + m(s_2 + s_3) + n (s_1 + s_4)$.
-We explain this in more detail in Appendix \ref{app:H8}.
+where $f_{mn}(s_i) \equiv s_1 s_3 + s_2 s_4 + m(s_2 + s_3) + n (s_1 + s_4) + mn$, and $g,h \in \mathbb{Z}_2 \times \mathbb{Z}_2$ are arbitrary group elements.
+We explain this in more detail in Supplemental Material.
 Interestingly, one recognizes \eqref{eq:H8} as the 8-dimensional Kac-Paljutkin Hopf algebra $H_8$ \cite{KP,masuoka1995semisimple}. $H_8$ was historically the first Hopf algebra discovered which is neither commutative nor cocommutative (implying that its representation category is not equivalent to $\mathrm{Vec}_G$ or $\mathrm{Rep}(G)$ for any finite group $G$) \cite{Bhardwaj:2017xup}, and as such has a certain mathematical significance.
 Our analysis shows that such an algebra appears in a physical system as familiar as (two copies of) the Ising model on an open interval.